For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

-But also along with silver and gold, the three coin metals rank only behind diamond in terms of thermal conductivity.
+Along with silver and gold, the three coin metals also rank only behind diamond in terms of thermal conductivity.

 You’ll often hear that copper pots and pans conduct heat well – meaning they heat up quickly and transfer heat evenly to all surfaces.
-This is due to copper’s ability to transfer heat across surfaces quicker than most other materials.
+This is due to copper’s ability to transfer heat across surfaces more quickly than most other materials.

 And this speedy thermal adjustment can be crucial to many fine aspects of cooking and baking.
 If you’ve ever watched a lovely sauce break down and separate right before your eyes while waiting for a cast iron pan to cool down, you’ll appreciate the significance of this feature!

-Plus, this ability to heat and cool quickly also makes copper one of the most energy efficient of materials – a feature that offers some savings over the course of the pan’s lifetime.
+Plus, this ability to heat and cool quickly also makes copper one of the most energy efficient of materials – a feature that offers some savings over the course of a pan’s lifetime.

-The superb even heating comes from the unhindered transfer of thermal energy, which is equally distributed throughout the bottom and walls of a pan.
-And pans without hot and cool spots, which are caused by uneven heating, are again more energy efficient as they require less cooking time.
+The superb, even heating comes from the unhindered transfer of thermal energy, which is equally distributed throughout the bottom and walls of a pan.
+And again pans without hot and cool spots, which are caused by uneven heating, are more energy efficient as they require less total cooking time.

 This even heat distribution also means less chance of ingredients sticking, which makes cooking with copper a real treat.

-And if you’re looking for cookware with value, with just a little TLC.
-Copper will last for generations, adding memories and family heritage to its provenance.
+And if you’re looking for cookware that offers value, with just a little TLC, copper will last for generations, adding memories and family heritage to its provenance.

 But of course, copper is not without its drawbacks.